 - The famous (or infamous depending on your point of view) "Have a Nice Day" smiley face has these.
 Moreover, many basic "smiley faces" or "frowny faces" (including "smilies" used in online forums or chat rooms [also known as emoticons]) will often have these.

 - Mickey Mouse and Minnie Mouse zigzag between this and Pie-Eyed in their classic designs, sometimes within the same short.

 - Everyone in Clifford the Big Red Dog except Clifford himself has bead eyes.
+Although, Clifford does have black bead eyes only when he's a puppy.
 They are generally black, although a skunk that appeared once had blue eyes.

 - Everyone on the Saveums except for B.B.
 Jammies, Olena, the crabs, and the grubs.

 - Stimpy of The Ren & Stimpy Show was given one of these as an animation error (in the "Breakfast Tips" bumper).
 However, John Kricfalusi thought it was funny so he left it in.